nus-cs2103/website-base/admin/project-v12.md

 **Grading**: Criteria to consider this milestone as reached
 * A new version has been released on GitHub.
 * The new version has moved towards v2.0
-* The milestone is wrapped up on the issue tracker. i.e. all unfinished issues in the milestone have been moved to future milestones and the milestone is closed.

 ### v1.2 Documentation